 Smoking CBD and THC together in a joint isn’t the only way to enjoy CBD weed.
 As an alternative, you can combine ground-up CBD and THC flower in a bong bowl and take rips of CBD weed goodness.

 You can even smoke CBD weed in a pipe or roll up a CBD weed blunt with a hemp or tobacco blunt wrap.
 What’s more, certain vape carts combine both THC and CBD into a single vaping experience.
-We can’t vouch for the safety of vape products made by other manufacturers, but generally speaking, vaping is an effective and smoke-free way to inhale cannabinoids.
+Vaping is generally considered an effective and smoke-free way to inhale cannabinoids.

 If smoking isn’t your thing, you can experiment with making CBD weed edibles.
 First, simmer a combination of ground-up CBD and THC nugs in your favorite cooking oil, then infuse this oil into a meal or a treat.
 You can even purchase gel capsules online and fill them with your CBD and THC-infused oil.